lsteel/es6-playground/README.md

 different features.
 Then you need to use the `require` hook to enable compiling.
 That initialization step is taken care of for you in `init.js`.

+After cloning, be sure to install the dependencies with `npm install`.

 You can start writing es6 in `index.js`.
 A good es6 resource is on [babel's website][babel-es6].
 Run `npm start` or `node init` in order to run your code.